 Key Points

-• The targets for surface runoff and groundwater discharge articulated in water quality threshold standards (standards 19-32) were designed to reduce pollutant load and improve ambient water quality.
-The TRPA Code of Ordinances provides specific direction to ensure that activities and development in the Region are compatible with the Regional Plan and support the attainment and maintenance of the Region’s shared goals for restoration and environmental quality as expressed in the threshold standards.
+• The TRPA Code of Ordinances provides specific direction to ensure that activities and development in the Region are compatible with the Regional Plan and support the attainment and maintenance of the Region’s shared goals for restoration and environmental quality as expressed in the threshold standards.

-• The Tahoe Science Advisory Council recommends that discharge standards WQ19-WQ32 are not suitable for threshold standards, but should be retained in the TRPA Code (currently at Chapter 60) as management restrictions on discharge.
+• The Tahoe Science Advisory Council recommended that the discharge standards WQ19-WQ32 are not suitable for threshold standards, but should be retained in the TRPA Code (currently at Chapter 60) as management restrictions on discharge

 Delivering and Measuring Success